-The proposed solution, in-terms of number of features, is less than most synthesizers currently on the market because of the simplistic approach we are taking and due to the limited time we have.
-The strength and unique differentiator for our project is the digital user interface as it has not been implemented in many synthesizers that are on the market right now.
-This feature will allow musicians to be a bit more mobile on stage while playing a powerful synthesizer, as well as offer customizable user interfaces.
+The proposed solution, in-terms of number of features, is less than most synthesizers currently on the market because of the simplistic approach we are taking and due to the limited time, we have.
+The strength and unique differentiator for our project is the digital user interface as it has not been implemented in synthesizers that are on the market right now.
+Being able to control the synthesizer wirelessly will allow performers more freedom of movement and allow for implementation of many different playing styles.